nodejs/admin/MEMBER_TRAVEL_FUND.md

 cannot be reached.)

-An appointed treasurer from either the @nodejs/tsc or @nodejs/community-committee (or both) will liason with a member of the Node.js Foundation on a regular basis to review the status of the travel fund.
+An appointed treasurer from either the @nodejs/tsc or @nodejs/community-committee (or both) will liaise with a member of the Node.js Foundation on a regular basis to review the status of the travel fund.
 In the event that any pending requests might not be approved because of available funds, a separate issue will be raised.
 Generally speaking, however, members shouldn't need to worry about the status